-- The name of the Web interface is displayed on top left of the interface. - The meanings of all buttons on top right of the interface: - ♦ POWER:ON ▼ Click on the Overview button, to return to the overview page. - ♦ Refresh Click on the Refresh button, to refresh the page. - ♦ POWER:ON ▼ Click on the UID button, to turn on/off the UID LED. - Click on the Help button to query help information on the corresponding page. - ♦ Logout Click on the Logout button, to return to the login page. - The navigation tree is on the left.
+- The name of the Web interface is displayed on top left of the interface. - The meanings of all buttons on top right of the interface: - ♦ note of the Overview of the Overview of the Overview page. - ♦ Click on the Refresh button, to refresh the page. - → UID:OFF Click on the UID button, to turn on/off the UID LED. - → POWER:ON Click on the Power button, to turn on/off the server. - ♦ Language ▼ Click on the Language button, to change the language (which supports Chinese and English). - \diamond ?
+Help Click on the Help button to query help information on the corresponding page. - → Logout Click on the Logout button, to return to the login page. - The navigation tree is on the left.
 Via the nodes on the tree, you can select different functional interfaces.
-The following functions are included: - ♦ Information - ♦ Remote control - ♦ Power and fan - ♦ BMC settings - → Logs - ♦ Fault diagnosis
+The following functions are included: - Information - Storage - Remote control - Power and fan

+- BMC settings

+- Logs

+- · Fault diagnosis

+- Administration